When I started building my yoga wear collection, I kept asking myself:

 - FAQs

-Why Prana’s Organic Lines Became a Benchmark
+1. Why Prana’s Organic Lines Became a Benchmark

-- Certified organic cotton with GOTS approval.
+- Certified organic cotton (GOTS approved)

-- Recycled polyester reducing plastic waste.
+- Recycled polyester reducing environmental impact

-- Fair Trade factories ensuring worker well-being.
+- Fair Trade production systems

-- Sustainable dyeing and finishing methods.
+- Sustainable dyeing and finishing

-Core Standards for Competing in the Organic Yoga Market
+2. Core Standards for Competing in the Organic Yoga Market

-| Key Factor | Why It Matters |
+| Factor | Why It Matters |

 |---|---|

-| Low MOQ Options | Small brands can test collections responsibly. |
+| Low MOQ | Enables startup testing |

-How FuKi Yoga Helps Private Label Brands Match Prana
+3. How FuKi Yoga Helps Private Label Brands Match Prana

-- ✅ Organic cotton and recycled blends across yoga pants and tops.
+- ✅ Organic cotton and recycled blends

-- ✅ Eco packaging and trims for private label identity.
+- ✅ Eco packaging and trims

-- ✅ Trend-driven fits ensuring style stays competitive.
+- ✅ Trend-driven fits

-Wholesale vs. Premium Retail: An Honest Comparison
+4. Wholesale vs. Premium Retail: An Honest Comparison

 | Feature | Prana (Retail) | FuKi Yoga (Wholesale) |